veethemach1ne/veethemach1ne/README.md

-## wei / vee / pixel / Kiki / kikis
+## wei / vee / pixel / kiki / kikis

 dat all for now sryz- -_-